Freskoko/INF161_H23/project/README.md

 130723 / 2 = *65361*

-This number lines quite nicely up with the amount in our final out file: *65266*
+This number lines up almost quite nicely up with the amount in our final out file: *64652*

 ## florida.csv